 How do I start making?

-To use the Fab Lab and makerspace you need to first become a member.
-Once you are a member you need to book machine training.
+To use the makerspace you need to first become a member.
+You will then be able to book online.

 Can you make things for me?

 We are a DIY space where you can join and make things yourself.
-However, if you just want something made to order we can consider fabrication on a quote by quote basis.
-Find out more here.
+At present we do not currently offer fabrication services.

 Thomas Ermacora FRSA is an award winning Danish Architect-Urbanist, technology futurist, social entrepreneur, impact investor, cultural pioneer, author and humanitarian.
 Focused on bleeding edge social impact design and open source solutions since 2002, he has acted as strategic consultant for cities, developers, social landlords, local authorities and curated exhibitions to promote systems change.